 Consult with the Consumer Financial Protection Bureau (CFPB) and other agencies responsible for information, education and disclosure for mortgage lending, closing and settlement services about the role of title insurance in the real estate transaction process.

-The Title Insurance Financial Reporting (C) Working Group will:

-Consider the effectiveness of recent changes in financial reporting by title insurance companies and identify further improvements and clarifications to blanks, instructions, Statement of Statutory Accounting Principles (SSAPs), solvency tools and other matters.
+As necessary, consider the effectiveness of changes in financial reporting by title insurance companies and identify further improvements and clarifications to blanks, instructions, Statement of Statutory Accounting Principles (SSAPs), solvency tools and other matters.
 Coordinate efforts with the Statutory Accounting Principles (E) Working Group.

 NAIC Support Staff: Jennifer Gardner/Aaron Brandenburg

 W:\National Meetings\2019\Summer\TF\Title